winlinuxmatt/kl7kuy-www/KL7KUY/docs/antenna_projects.md

 - **Power Handling**: 1500W PEP
 - **Bandwidth**: Covers entire 2m and 70cm bands, compatible with GMRS frequencies

 **Note on Gain Measurements**: The gain values listed are measured over real earth conditions.
 When comparing antenna gains, it's important to understand that a dipole over earth at optimum height has approximately 8.5 dBi gain (not the often-cited 2.15 dB over isotropic).
 The J-pole's gain of ~2.6 dBi on 2m is comparable to a 1/4 wave ground plane antenna (2.69 dBi).
-For more technical details on J-pole gain and performance, see [W8JI's End-Fed Vertical and J-pole Analysis](https://www.w8ji.com/end-fed_vertical.htm) or [PDF](/pdf/End-fed-Vertical-and-J-pole.pdf).
+For more technical details on J-pole gain and performance, see [W8JI's End-Fed Vertical and J-pole Analysis](https://www.w8ji.com/end-fed_vertical.htm).

 #### Features
 - No radials or ground plane needed